Museum of Latin American Art

 Other key competencies include:

-- Problem Solving and Resiliency – the skill to identify and analyze challenges and define solutions coupled with the ability to quickly recover from adverse circumstances.
+- Problem Solving and Resiliency – The capability to identify and analyze challenges and define solutions coupled with the ability to quickly recover from adverse circumstances.

 The ideal candidate for this role will have a demonstrable track record of high-level fundraising and relationship management success.
 Experience in a museum setting or other arts and culture organization and bilingual fluency (English/Spanish) are strongly preferred, however MOLAA encourages all candidates meeting the majority of the criteria to explore this role.
 A strong track record of significant accomplishments in the identification, qualification, cultivation, and solicitation of donors and potential donors at all levels, particularly major gifts donors, are necessary.
 This individual must exhibit a passion for understanding and communicating the vibrant nature and diversity of Latin American art and be able to inspire stakeholders to invest in the mission of the organization.
 Strong computer skills, including Microsoft Office (Word, Excel, PowerPoint), donor database software, electronic and social media, and advanced tools for donor prospecting and research, are necessary.